 - A tube comes out of the skin and can be attached to a drainage container when needed.
 These tubes have a clamp or other device to prevent leaking when the container is not attached.

 - Some drains do not have a tube, but instead a small port that sits under the skin that can be punctured (poked) with a needle that is attached to a drainage container.

-You will be given specific instructions about how to take care of your drain and how often to drain the fluid.
-IP drains are used to manage symptoms of ascites and to help you be more comfortable.
+You and your caretaker will be given instructions about how to take care of your drain and how often to drain the fluid.
+IP drains are used to help with the symptoms of ascites and to help you be more comfortable.
 It does not treat the cause of the ascites.